-Maybe they weren’t any worse than a lot of the truly horrid decades of the recent past, but the 2010s saw so many vital things go sideways.
+So yeah, maybe they weren’t any worse than a lot of the truly horrid decades of the recent past, but still, the 2010s saw so many vital things go sideways.
 I don’t think we can weather a consecutive decade just like it, which means that altogether too much is riding on what we do next, and especially on what the American people, whom we are powerless to influence, do next.
 It isn’t just the future of Trump and Trumpism that needs to be determined.
 There are so many geopolitical, technological and societal trends that seem certain to spell disaster, at the same time that years of right wing effort have almost finished undermining the ability of the state to intervene in a constructive way to push anything at all in the right direction.
 We’ve never needed responsive, responsible government so badly, just when the various conservatives all over the western world have convinced the masses that government is the problem – except, of course, when it’s putting the boots to The Other with all the force it can muster.